antoniolopesgomes/tedi/README.md

     ]
 }
 ```
-This file must be in the project root folder.
+Compile
-___
+---
-You can now compile your .ts files using:
+You can now compile your .ts files.
 ```bash
 $ node_modules/.bin/tsc
 ```
-Or you can define a npm script:
+Or you can define a npm script.

 **package.json**
 ```json